 AI use cases in enhancing recruitment – smarter screening, video interviewing, onboarding and more

 Around 40-50% of companies use video-based interview process.
-These videos can be passed on to a database so that they can analyze a candidate’s mood; whether or not is the candidate telling the truth; and different things about skills and education level of the candidate.
+These videos can be passed on to a database so that they can analyze a candidate’s mood; whether or not is the candidate telling the truth; and different things about the skills and education level of the candidate.

 Automated short-listing to control biased hiring

-Enterprises uncovering AI potential in their HR processes are aiming reduction of unconscious bias during screening based on age, gender or race.
+Enterprises uncovering AI potential in their HR processes are aiming reduction of unconscious bias during screening based on age, gender, or race.
 That is, companies using AI for recruiting have seen a promising 71% decrease in cost per hire and an increase in efficiency by three times.
 The recruitment wing of HR is bogged under the task of scanning and filtering through countless applicants’ resumes.

-Being criteria-based (based on skills, experience, etc.), conventional systems lack the flexibility, and AI can indeed overcome that.
+Being criteria-based (based on skills, experience, etc.), conventional systems lack flexibility, and AI can indeed overcome that.
 Given the ability to learn and grow, AI systems will develop better resume-matching capability with every hiring cycle and scan through thousands of resumes received from 3rd party associates.

 Boosting candidate outreach and assessment – attracting more quality applications

-AI sees widespread use in bringing a lot more traffic to a company’s hiring page by drawing candidate’s attention.
+AI sees widespread use in bringing a lot more traffic to a company’s hiring page by drawing candidates’ attention.
 Many job-finding platforms such as LinkedIn, Glassdoor, etc. employ ML algorithms for the same.
-Using data acquired from user’s cookies, search history, clicks, connections, etc. these algorithms help recruiters as they enable diversion of attention of candidates towards their organizations.
+Using data acquired from user’s cookies, search history, clicks, connections, etc. these algorithms help recruiters as they enable the diversion of attention of candidates towards their organizations.

 Slick on-boarding with automation